Sigmund Freud: Work

 Go into Anna Freud's room upstairs.
 What might Anna have dreamed of when she was a little girl?

 But sometimes you are not allowed to have an ice-cream.
 Freud said that the wish is often forbidden, so it becomes unconscious and repressed.
-So part of you wants to make the wish come true and part of you wants to stop the wish.
-Because of this the wish is disguised, which means that the dream has to be interpreted before it makes sense.
+Part of you wants to make the wish come true and part of you wants to stop the wish by imposing a kind of 'censorship'.
+Because of this the wish is disguised, to avoid being caught out by the censor, which means that the dream has to be interpreted before it makes sense.
 That's why Freud called his book The Interpretation of Dreams.